OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/vm-setup.md

-# Configuring the virtual machines
+# Step 3: Configuring the virtual machines

 Follow the steps below for configuring the VMs you deployed in the [previous step](../docs/vm-deployment.md).